valkey-io/valkey-swift/Sources/Valkey/Documentation.docc/index.md

 # ``Valkey``

-Connect to and interact with a Valkey key-value data store from Swift.
+Connect to and interact with a Valkey database from Swift.

 ## Overview